 Today, she infuses that passion, purpose and love into everything she does at Cre8.
 And together with Jeff, they nurture a place where beauty thrives, flourishes and makes a positive impact on the world.

 With all her success and artistry, Marcy is simply motivated most by her desire, "to strive to build healthy, long-term relationships with the people in my life."
-Away from Cre8, when Marcy's not spending time with her loving family, you can find her training at the gym or gardening outdoors with Hubby and three dogs!
+Away from Cre8, when Marcy's not spending time with her loving family, you can find her and hubby Jeff training at the gym or gardening outdoors with their three dogs!